ahmadhassanch/editable_table/html/readme.txt

 =================================================================================
 Two difficult things to overcome
 - resize columns based on zoom of browser and parent
-- column resizing for merged cells
+- column resizing for merged cells (finally fixed by a top row with max columns)
+- Merge related issues.
+Problems with insert/delete row/col

 Known issues:
 - insert column has problems if we have merged cells.
 Probably won't fix.